KateBan/Logs-Analysis/README.md

 To load the data, use the command psql -d news -f newsdata.sql.
 Here's what this command does:

- - psql â the PostgreSQL command line program
+ - psql — the PostgreSQL command line program
- - -d news â connect to the database named news which has been set up for you
+ - -d news — connect to the database named news which has been set up for you
- - -f newsdata.sql â run the SQL statements in the file newsdata.sql
+ - -f newsdata.sql — run the SQL statements in the file newsdata.sql

  ### Creating views